kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 - how should I document my progress so far
 - what am i doing well, what can i improve on
 - moving to the next part of the project - slow wave propagation directionality

+gridsearchCV
+sys library
+job array ${} - this argument can be passed to python script - use it to specify sensor subset set up python script to accept different arguments library argparse sns function: violinplot time()

+one hot encode the target col

+look into:
+  feature selection code
+  p-values
+  take ones that appear 3 times

+accuracy measures:
+  matthews correlation coefficient
+  AUC sklearn metrics

+feature importance - link this back to the physiology